Celtics thrive on 3s, beat Heat 110-97 in Game 5 to extend East finals

 Heat: Were outscored 13-0 in second-half points in the opening 24 minutes.

-Celtics: Al Horford added six points and 11 rebounds. … The Celtics took a 61-44 edge into halftime. … Boston’s first turnover of the game didn’t come until the 8:16 mark of the second quarter.
+Celtics: It was the first time this season that Boston had four 20-point scorers. … Al Horford added six points and 11 rebounds. … The Celtics took a 61-44 edge into halftime. … Boston’s first turnover of the game didn’t come until the 8:16 mark of the second quarter.

 FAST START